This savory vegan chickpea scramble is made from a chickpea flour batter that’s scrambled up with garlicky sautéed spinach and mushrooms.

 The other thing I love about this chickpea scramble is that you can do pretty much whatever you want with it, kind of like scrambled eggs.
 If you’d be inclined to eat your scrambled eggs plain, do that with your chickpea scramble.
 If you like them on toast, that works too.
 My favorite way to eat this though, is in a burrito.
 (Which I would have included in the pictures, if not for the fact that burritos are the hardest thing on the planet to take a nice picture of.)
 Whichever way you choose to eat these, a little hot sauce rounds off the savory in these with some spice.

-- Stir together chickpea flour, nutritional yeast, turmeric, paprika, salt and pepper in a small bowl.
-Add water and soy sauce, Whisk together until blended completely.
+Stir together chickpea flour, nutritional yeast, turmeric, paprika, salt and pepper in a small bowl.
+Add water and soy sauce, and whisk everything together until blended completely.
 Set aside.

-- Place 1 tablespoon olive oil in medium skillet and place over medium heat.
-Add garlic and sauté for about 1 minute.
-Add mushrooms in a relatively even layer.
+Place 1 tablespoon of olive oil into a medium skillet and place over medium heat.
+Add the mushrooms in a relatively even layer.
 Allow to cook 4-5 minutes.
 Gently flip and cook another 4-5 minutes, until lightly browned.
-Add spinach and sauté another 1-2 minutes, until wilted.
-Remove spinach and mushrooms from skillet and transfer to a plate.
+Add the spinach and garlic, and sauté another 1-2 minutes, until the spinach is wilted and the garlic is very fragrant.
+Remove the spinach and mushrooms from the skillet and transfer to a plate.

-- Place remaining tablespoon of olive oil into skillet.
-Pour chickpea flour batter into skillet.
-Allow to cook about 2 minutes, until it begins to firm up around the edges.
+Coat the inside of the skillet with the remaining 2 tablespoons of oil.
+Pour the chickpea flour batter into skillet and allow it to cook about 2 minutes, until it begins to firm up around the edges.
 Use a spatula to break the chickpea mixture into chunks.
 Cook until chunks are about the firmness of scrambled eggs and lightly browned in spots, about 5 minutes.
-Return spinach and mushrooms to skillet.
+Return the spinach and mushrooms to the skillet.
 Flip a few times to blend.